jcordes73/DO080/host/PUBLIC-README.md

   * ip addr | grep eth1
   * this allows ssh access in the future instead of the console
 * Install MySQL client on the host machine (if desired)

+###Info
+* The OpenShift console can be reached on the host at https://localhost:8443 because of port forwarding by Vagrant